IBM/aspera-cli/docs/README.md

     --notify-to=VALUE              Email: Recipient for notification of transfers --notify-template=VALUE        Email: ERB template for notification of transfers --cache-tokens=yes|no          Save and reuse OAuth tokens
-    --query=HASH                   Additional filter for for some commands (list/delete) --bulk=yes|no                  Bulk operation (only some)
+    --expand-mounts=yes|no         Commands: list commands of sub-trees provided by another plugin -N, --no-default                   Do not load default configuration for plugin --query=HASH                   Additional filter for for some commands (list/delete) --bulk=yes|no                  Bulk operation (only some)
-    --bfail=yes|no                 Bulk operation error handling -N, --no-default                   Do not load default configuration for plugin --override=yes|no              Wizard: override existing value
+    --bfail=yes|no                 Bulk operation error handling
+    --override=yes|no              Wizard: override existing value
     --default=yes|no               Wizard: set as default configuration for specified plugin (also: update) --key-path=VALUE               Wizard: path to private key for JWT